Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/IaaS.md

 The services offer the following features:

 - *High Availability (HA)* → automatic VM failover in case of node failure when HA is enabled.
-- *Live Migration* → VMs can be moved between nodes without downtime.
-- *Snapshots* → point-in-time copies of VM disks for quick rollback or testing.
 - *Backups* → scheduled full or incremental backups using Proxmox Backup Server integration.
 - *Templates* → predefined OS images (e.g., Ubuntu, Debian, CentOS, Windows Server) for rapid VM deployment.
 - *User Access* → secure web interface and console access (noVNC/SPICE).
 - *Monitoring* → real-time performance metrics and resource usage monitoring.
 - *Security and isolation* → tenant isolation using VLANs and hypervisor-level separation.
-- *Access Control* → role-based access control (RBAC) and optional LDAP/SSO integration.
+- *Access Control* → role-based access control (RBAC).
-- *Firewall* → integrated per-VM and per-network firewall rules configurable by users.
 - *Data protection* → encrypted storage backends and secure backup transfer protocols.
 - *Audit logging* → comprehensive logging of user and system activities for compliance and troubleshooting.
 - *Provisioning* → fully automated via API or web interface.
-- *Resource scaling* → dynamic allocation of compute, storage, and network resources based on user-defined limits.

 The service architecture is built on a Proxmox cluster consisting of multiple physical nodes connected via a high-speed network.
 Each node contributes CPU, memory, and storage resources to a shared resource pool managed by Proxmox VE.
 The main components of the service are:

-- *Hypervisor* → Proxmox VE with KVM (for full virtualization) and LXC (for container virtualization).
+- *Hypervisor* → Proxmox VE with KVM (for full virtualization).
 - *Cluster management* → centralized management via Proxmox Cluster Manager with quorum-based consistency.
-- *Storage backend* → shared storage using Ceph, ZFS, NFS, or iSCSI, supporting redundancy, scalability, and live migration.
+- *Storage backend* → shared storage using Ceph supporting redundancy, scalability.
 - *Networking* → virtual networking implemented through Linux bridges or VLAN tagging, with optional SDN integration for advanced network segmentation.
 - *Management interface* → Web-based GUI and REST API for VM lifecycle operations (creation, modification, deletion, migration, snapshot, backup, restore).